PiotrSiatkowski/zustand-lite/README.md

 ## 🛠 Planned improvements

 - Configurable level of auto-generation.
 While I advise to keep store as flat as possible, good structured data is important.
-For deeper properties it might be more convenient to auto generate getters and setters for deeply nested properties as well.
+For deeper properties it might be more convenient to auto generate getters and setters for deeply nested properties as well. (done with hooks, entire state is selected for get)
 - createPlugin function that will automatically infer types from the usage without the need of specifying types yourself, avoiding repetitiveness.
 - Ability to specify equality function for extended getters.
-It's possible now, but requires to import hook from 'zustand' package, which is suboptimal.
+It's possible now, but requires to import hook from 'zustand' package, which is suboptimal (now available with custom selector notation or deep auto-generated selectors).

 ---